The Orb: 2007–present

 The Orb released their sixteenth studio album, Abolition of the Royal Familia, on 27 March 2020.
 It includes contributions from Youth, Roger Eno, Gaudi, David Harrow and Steve Hillage and Miquette Giraudy (System 7).

+On 28 April 2023, The Orb released their seventeenth album, Prism, on the Cooking Vinyl label.

+The Orb collaborated with Chocolate Hills to produce the latter's second album, Yarns From The Cholocate Triangle, released 16 June 2023.

+On 10 October 2025 the Orb released their eighteenth studio album, Buddhist Hipsters, on Cooking Vinyl featuring collabarations with Roger Eno, Youth, Steve Hillage & Miquette Giraudy, Andy Falconer, Violeta Vicci, Paul Ferguson, Andy Cain, Rrome Alone and Eric Von Skywalker.

+Artistry

-Themes and influences
+Musical style and influences

-Inspiration
+Andy Beta of Pitchfork wrote: "The Orb have always been mad hatters, tinkering with genre boundaries and aural expectations; they’re heretics who explore the borders of house music, progressive, and ambient.
+Whether pushing the physical limits on what constitutes a single or dropping a fuzzy cover of the Stooges’ “No Fun” during an otherwise chill Peel Session, Dr. Alex Paterson and his cohorts can soothe and startle in equal measure."

 The Orb's members have drawn from an assortment of influences in their music.
 The Orb's central figure, Alex Paterson, had early musical tastes and influences that included King Tubby, Alice Cooper, Prince, Kraftwerk, and T.Rex.
 Among these, Paterson cites Kraftwerk as one of the most important, claiming they created the foundation from which all modern dance music has been built.
 While in Brixton with Martin Glover as a teenager, Paterson was also exposed to a large amount of reggae music, such as The Mighty Diamonds, The Abyssinians, and Bob Marley.
 The reggae influence on Paterson and the Orb can readily be heard in tracks such as the single "Perpetual Dawn" and U.F.Orbs "Towers of Dub".
 The earliest ambient influences of the Orb came in 1979 during Paterson's roadie days with Killing Joke.
 While with the band in Neuss, Paterson listened to Brian Eno's Music for Films while on LSD and watched "the Ruhr steel works explode in the distance", noting that "[t]he scene seemed to be taking place in the music as well".
 The same night, Paterson was also inspired while listening to Cluster's Grosses Wasser and found that the steel works' "huge metal arms were crushing molten rocks in time to the music", which was something he'd "never seen, or heard, anything like it before".
 Along with Cluster and Kraftwerk, Paterson was also influenced by other German experimental music from Can and composer Karlheinz Stockhausen.
 Modulations calls Paterson's music a "maximal" version of Brian Eno's "minimal" ambience, though according to Paterson, Eno resents Paterson's use of his music as an influence.